 - Secure Exchange of Electronic Data – As doctors, medical centers, and healthcare systems across the U.S. rely more heavily on cloud apps and telehealth platforms, handling patient data in compliance with HIPAA regulations becomes simpler on the cloud.

 - Low Cost to Entry – Healthcare organizations benefit from cheaper startup costs and save on purchasing and maintaining their own hardware and infrastructure.

 - Option of Integrated Business Continuity – Physical security and disaster recovery become far less worrisome for IT professionals when everything is stored in the cloud.

 - Savings on valuable resources like physical space and employee time.

 HIPAA-Compliance for Cloud Storage Is Essential

 If your healthcare, or healthcare-related, organization is ready to adopt cloud storage, you may need some ideas on where to start.
-At I.S.
-Partners, LLC., our team has found what industry leaders consider the 5 most trusted cloud storage services with a focus on HIPAA-compliance, with a focus on those who sign Business Associate Agreement (BAA), offer the most space for your fees, and who provide the best encryption:
+Our team has found the most trusted cloud storage services with a focus on HIPAA-compliance.
+They are relied on by industry leaders because they follow best practices when it comes to Business Associate Agreements (BAA), offer the most space for your fees, and who provide the best encryption:

-- Google Cloud Drive
+Google Cloud Drive